Mobile ticketing: History

 In 2019, a mobile-only ticketing system developed by Ticketmaster was installed in stadiums across the NFL, based on the Presence platform developed by the company in 2017.
 The platform is an access control system and marketing tool involving personalized digital tickets and tracking software.
 The mobile-only version of the system, SafeTix, links the tickets to individual smartphones and was adopted by the vast majority of NFL franchises due to Ticketmaster's position as primary ticket partner of the league.
 The Buffalo Bills received praise from several organizations, including the NAACP, for not adopting mobile-only ticketing, while fans across the league experienced delays and refusals of entry due to a range of issues with the system.

 The All England Club implemented mobile ticketing with an online-only ballot and a ban on ticket transfers for the 2021 Wimbledon Championships, citing COVID-19 protocols developed by the SGSA.
 The policy was criticized by Age UK for lacking an offline option.
 A number of Premier League clubs adopted a mobile-only policy for the 2021–22 season, resulting in problems accessing their respective grounds and pushback from supporters' groups.
 Liverpool F.C. gave its fans the option of a photographic smart card for those without an NFC-enabled phone.
 ID cards of any form are controversial among football supporters and have been rejected by English fans in the past.

 For the 2021 season, the NFL is mandating mobile-only ticketing across the league.
 The mandate removes the option to issue paper tickets for the few franchises that had not enforced a mobile-only policy, and codifies the requirement for every fan to own a smartphone and grant access to it in order to attend a game.
 A fifth of Americans do not own a smartphone, either by choice or due to constraint.

 Methods

 There are several methods of implementing a mobile ticketing system, depending on the technology used.
 In a system based on text messaging, the user receives their ticket in the form of either an alphanumeric code or a barcode.
 In a process based on a mobile application, the user carries out a transaction through the app and receives a verification, such as a QR code, specific to their account.
 Where NFC technology is used, a ticket is issued in the form of a discreet token generated by emulation software on the user's phone itself.
+Some platforms, such as Demfati, implement hybrid ticketing systems that combine QR code verification with digital wallet integration, allowing users to purchase and access event tickets directly on their mobile devices.